FrancoisDuchene/LINFO2142-project-2021/rpki-frrouting/rpki_architecture.rst

 The trust anchors are a set of servers on which the authorative data of the RPKI are published.
 For a relying party to use RPKI, it has to choose a set of trust anchors from which it will retreive the RPKI data.
-According to RFC6480, an obvious choice would be the five RIRs (regional internet registries) which are AFRINIC, ARIN, APNIC, LACNIC and RIPE NCC.
+According to RFC6480, an obvious choice would be the five RIRs (regional internet registries) which are AFRINIC, ARIN, APNIC, LACNIC and RIPE NCC :cite:p:`RFC6490`.

 The trust anchors are contacted via rsync [#fn1]_ using information contained in a TAL.
 A TAL or trust anchor locator is composed of a rsync URI and a public key corresponding to a particular trust anchor as